 Event promotion will help you drive awareness, registrations, and meet your event goals.
 Read on to learn how to effectively promote your event in 2021.

-Event websites, emails, promo codes, PR, SEO, Google Ads, social media, SEO, attendee advocates—are you checking all of the boxes in your event promotion plan to sell out your event?
+Event websites, emails, promo codes, PR, SEO, Google Ads, social media, attendee advocates—are you checking all of the boxes in your event promotion plan to sell out your event?

 Table of Contents

 - Align Your Sales and Marketing Teams

 - Ways to Leverage Existing Channels